frederickchevalier/omnitor-android/README.md

-# omnitor-android

-Omnitor for Android is the open-source version of one of my past projects.
+Omnitor for Android is the open-source version of one of my old projects.
 The app records the user's mobile phone consumption--sent and received SMS, incoming and outgoing calls, bytes of data sent and received via mobile internet and WiFi/LAN, and the network roaming state as these transactions occur.
 These logs are uploaded to a server on a regular schedule, and are used by the client to recommend to the user the best mobile plan available on a local telco.

 ### First run